-MINPACK is a C++ library which solves systems of nonlinear equations, or carries out the least squares minimization of the residual of a set of linear or nonlinear equations, by Jorge More, Danny Sorenson, Burton Garbow, Kenneth Hillstrom.
+minpack, a C++ code which solves systems of nonlinear equations, by Jorge More, Danny Sorenson, Burton Garbow, Kenneth Hillstrom.

 Given a set of N nonlinear equations in N unknowns, F(X) = 0, Powell's method is used to seek a solution X.

 Given a set of M nonlinear functions in N unknowns, F(X), the Levenberg-Marquardt method is used to seek an X which minimizes the L2 norm of the residual ||F(X)||.

 The user supplies a subroutine to evaluate the nonlinear function; the jacobian matrix dFi(X)/dXj may also be supplied by the user in a subroutine, or approximated by finite differences.